ABOUT JULIE'S ANIMAL REFUGE

 We are now an independent shelter with a wonderful team of volunteers.
 Please note, the refuge is not a registered charity.

 I became involved with Julie's Animal Refuge because I wanted to help Julie with her mission to help animals in need.
-I lend a hand wherever I can, fostering, sorting goods donated for the shop, vet drop-offs and pickups…whatever is needed.
+I lend a hand wherever I can, admin, fostering, sorting goods donated for the shop, vet drop-offs and pickups…whatever is needed.

 I adopted my first foster Charlie, then a little brother for him called Ziggy, then a stray cat trapped on a farm.
 Our clothes and furniture are always covered in cat fur, and the cats often rule the bed - but it's so worth it !